vaskoGut/Learning/README.md

               console.log(`My status code is ${code}.`)
             }
           ```
-      5. An **intersection type** is a type that merges several kinds into one.
+      5. An **intersection type** is a type that merges, combines several kinds into one.
          ```javascript
           interface Student {
             student_id: number;